GeneralSubhra/Chrome-Extension-in-JavaScript/README.md

 Setup/Requirements
 The Chrome browser
-An IDE/Editor setup on your local system.
+An IDE/Editor setup on your local system with GCP setup